IgniteUI/igniteui-docfx/en/components/financialchart_explore_chart_types.md

 </div>

 <div class="divider--half"></div>

+By default, you do not need to explicitly set the labels.
+The Financial Chart will use the first appropriate property that it finds within the data you provided and will use that for the labels.

 ### Axis Interval
 In the Financial Chart control, the `yAxisInterval` property specifies how frequently major gridlines and axis labels are rendered on an axis.
 Similarly, the `yAxisMinorInterval` property specifies how frequently minor gridlines are rendered on an axis.